Every Body’s Better treats all those involved in sports – at whatever level.

 As with acute injuries, it is best to have a medical opinion before commencing any therapeutic treatments.

-Chronic injuries may take more time to achieve improvement and more sessions may be required.
-Again it is normally suggested that a short series of weekly appointments and regular review of progress is undertaken.
-It may also be worth considering regular 'top-up' sessions to maintain the body in it's best state of health.
+Chronic injuries may take more time to achieve improvement and more sessions may be of benefit.
+It may also be worth considering regular ‘top-up’ sessions to maintain the body in it’s best state of health.